Standard time

-Standard time is the synchronization of clocks within a geographical region to a single time standard, rather than a local mean time standard.
+Standard time is the synchronisation of clocks within a geographical region to a single time standard, rather than a local mean time standard.
 The term is also used to contrast with daylight saving time, a period of the year when clocks are shifted ahead one hour, supposedly to make better use of daily sunlight from spring to fall.
 Applied globally in the 20th century, the geographical regions became time zones.
 The standard time in each time zone has come to be defined as an offset from Universal Time.
 A further offset is applied for part of the year in regions with daylight saving time.
 Generally, standard time agrees with the local mean time at some meridian that passes through the region, often near the centre of the region.
 Historically, standard time was established during the 19th century to aid weather forecasting and train travel.

 The adoption of standard time, because of the inseparable correspondence between longitude and time, solidified the concept of halving the globe into the Eastern Hemisphere and the Western Hemisphere, with one Prime Meridian replacing the various prime meridians that had previously been used.

 History of standard time

-During the 19th century, scheduled steamships and trains required time standardisation in the industrialized world.
+During the 19th century, scheduled steamships and trains required time standardisation in the industrialised world.

 Great Britain

-A standardised time system was first used by British railways on 1 December 1847, when they switched from local mean time, which varied from place to place, to Greenwich Mean Time (GMT).
-It was also given the name railway time, reflecting the important role the railway companies played in bringing it about.
-The vast majority of Great Britain's public clocks were standardised to GMT by 1855.
+Through the mid-19th century, cities in Great Britain maintained their own local time.
+As railroads were introduced, timetables listed multiple arrival and departure times based on these local time zones.
+In September 1847, the Railway Clearing House recommended that all railway companies adopt Greenwich Mean Time (GMT) at their stations; GMT was subsequently adopted by all British railways by the end of that year.
+GMT was also given the name railway time, reflecting the important role the railway companies played in bringing it about.
+The vast majority of Great Britain's public clocks were standardised to GMT by 1855, and GMT became the legal standard time in 1880.